 STDC advised that the EADER would be abandoned by removal of the cover and filling with clean fill.
 The piped watercourse at the base of the EADER was to be relined to provide increased integrity as additional fill would cover this line.
 Various water treatment plant sludges were to be used to complete the in-filling of the EADER.
+However, this did not eventuate and liquid sludge was pumped out of the EADER and into the Hawera line in an effort to dewater and remove residual sludge from the EADER.
+Bacteria and enzymes were added in March 2013 for further breakdown and liquefying of the sludge for pumping purposes (STDC pers.comm, July 2014).
+Some sludge remained in the EADER when the buttermilk and milk waste was discharged in September 2013.

 Stormwater infiltration investigative work has been continued by STDC particularly in relation to illegal connections to the sewerage reticulation.
-Some re-lining of sewerage pipelines was performed in both the 2011-2012 and 2012-2013 periods and a continuation of this work is programmed for 2013-2014.
+Some re-lining of sewerage pipelines was performed in the 2011-2012, 2012-2013, and 2013-2014 periods and a continuation of this work is programmed for 2014-2015.